cchitsiang/awesome-stars/topics.md

 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - AI orchestration framework to build customizable, production-ready LLM applications.
 Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
 W
 - [jina-ai/clip-as-service](https://github.com/jina-ai/clip-as-service) - 🏄 Scalable embedding, reasoning, ranking for images and sentences with CLIP
-- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Build end-to-end AI applications and agent workflows on your existing data infrastructure and preferred tools - without migrating your data.
+- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: End-to-end framework for building custom AI applications and agents.
 - [netease-youdao/EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 We are at RWKV-7 "Goose".
 So it's combining the best of RNN a
 - [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated AI Framework